Transcendence and normality of complex numbers via Hurwitz continued fractions: Hurwitz continued fractions

 in general,

-Since the functions $\iota$ and $\tau_a$ are homeomorphisms, we may replace $\mfF$ and $\clC$ with $\mfFc$ and $\clCc$, respectively, in \eqref{Eq:ObsDefCyls}.
-Recall that a word finite word $\bfb$ on $\scD$ is a factor of a word $\bfa$ on $\scD$ if there are words $\bfc,\bfd$ in $\scD$ such that $\bfa=\bfc \bfb \bfd$.
-Then, an immediate consequence of \eqref{Eq:ObsDefCyls} is that every factor of a regular word (finite or infinite) is again regular.
-Furthermore, letting $\veps$ be the empty word and $\mfF_0(\veps):=\mfF$, we have the next proposition.
+Since $\iota$ and $\tau_a$ can be extended to homeomorphisms from the Riemann sphere onto itself, we may replace $\mfF$ and $\clC$ with $\mfFc$ and $\clCc$, respectively, in \eqref{Eq:ObsDefCyls}.
+It follows from \eqref{Eq:ObsDefCyls} that every factor of a regular word (finite or infinite) is again regular.
+We also deduce the next proposition.